gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## Cryptographic Hash Functions (CHFs)

-enable data integrity checks and digital signatures.
+enable data integrity checks and digital signatures, by efficiently mapping long input values to short output values and varying greatly with small changes to the input.
-These one-way functions make it hard to find the input from the output (pre-image attack).
+These one-way functions, based on the amount of computation per input length, make it hard to find the input from the output (pre-image attack).
 The effort to find the input grows exponentially with the length of the hash value.
 It is statistically much more probable to find an input that results in the same output (birthday attack), which halves the effective hash size.
 Doubling the hash size restores the security level.